-A survey shows that if an app takes longer than three seconds to load, the probability of losing users increases by 40%.
-The optimization of an app is an essential factor that plays a critical role in the app’s success.
+If an app takes more than three seconds to load, the probability of losing users increases by 40%.

 Source: Nielsen Norman Group

-Nest.JS applications come equipped with a wide range of tools that developers can leverage.
-In this article, we will be exploring ways in which you can enhance your Nest.JS app’s performance by optimizing it effectively.
+So, if you want to keep your users, make sure your app loads quickly.
+NestJS applications come equipped with a wide range of amazing features for performance enhancement.
+In this article, we will be exploring ways in which you can enhance your NestJS app's performance by optimizing it effectively.

-Nest.JS ranks among the popular JavaScript frameworks that offer a robust set of tools for creating server-side applications, and native support for TypeScript.
-All these features elevates the development process to a higher level.
+NestJS ranks among the popular JavaScript frameworks that offer a robust set of tools for creating server-side applications, and native support for TypeScript elevates the development process to a higher level.

 NestJS provides a solution for implementing caching using cache-manager.
 To install it, run the following command: